13 / 11 / 2023

-When applying for funding and submitting articles to journals for publication the project design and methods are reviewed and considered. .
+When applying for funding and submitting articles to journals for publication the project design and methods are reviewed and considered.
+Animal bias is where there is a preference usually among reviewers or journal editors, for studies using animal-based methods. .
 Peer-reviewers are experts in the same or a similar field who judge the validity, quality, significance and novelty of the project and the submitted paper, and feed back to the journal editors.
 This preference might mean that papers describing animal models are more easily accepted for publication, or conversely that papers describing in vitro or other non-animal methods are more harshly judged or may be less likely to be accepted for publication at all.
 In some cases, there is evidence of authors seeking to publish studies that have been conducted without the use of animals, being asked to validate their findings in vivo (using live animals) in order for the research paper to be published.
 It is worth noting that the background knowledge and expertise of the peer-reviewers may impact this.
 In areas where animal studies are more common, a reviewer may not feel they have the experience to comment on a novel, non-animal approach in the same area.
 Rather than asking for animal data there is an argument here for diversifying the skill set of the reviewers to receive more informed feedback on the specific methods used.

 This bias in turn can influence decisions to use animal studies as researchers anticipate and adapt their choices due to known or perceived journal expectation, or to pre-empt or meet requests to add animal data to non-animal studies, for papers to be accepted for publication.